jlilj/jlilj/README.md

 # 🏹 Jamie Littlejohn

-**`Data-Driven Developer`**

-I'm a systems analyst at Gousto studying data science and machine learning at every chance I get.
-My mission is to become a data scientist by 2024 and combine my 5 years experience in data and business analytics with the last 2 years of development on a Linux/Oracle/Java-based warehouse management system.
+**`Data Analyst | SQL/Python Developer`**

+I'm an ever-learning data analyst and developer offering user-friendly solutions to everyone's favourite data questions - "What does this mean?" and "How do we use it?".
+I have over seven years experience in data storytelling, forecasting and data migration projects having worked for a number of large companies across the UK innovating critical business data processes.

+I specialise in SQL/Python development with a solid background in delivering actionable intelligence and business value with Excel and Power BI too.

 ---